-Table 27.
+Table 28.
 STP Configuration status

 Field Description Global Settings Configuration Digest Key The identifier used to identify the configuration currently being used.
 STP Status Bridge Identifier The bridge identifier for the CST.
 It is made up using the bridge priority and the base MAC address of the bridge.
 Time Since Topology Change The time in day-hour-minute-second format since the topology of the CST last changed.
 Topology Change Count The number of times that the topology changed for the CST.
 Topology Change The value of the topology change setting for the switch that indicates if a topology change is in progress on any port assigned to the CST.
 The option is True or False.
 Designated Root The bridge identifier of the root bridge.
 It consists of the bridge priority and the base MAC address of the bridge.
 Root Path Cost The path cost to the designated root for the CST.
 Root Port The port to access the designated root for the CST.
 Max Age (secs) The maximum age timer controls the maximum length of time in seconds that passes before a bridge port saves its configuration BPDU information.
 Forward Delay (secs) The derived value of the Root Port Bridge Forward Delay setting.
 Hold Time (secs) The minimum time in seconds between the transmission of configuration BPDUs.
-CST Regional Root The priority and base MAC address of the CST regional root.
-CST Path Cost The path cost to the CST tree regional root.